M.H. Detrick Company

 However, when its tiny fibers are disturbed, they can break loose and float in the air as dust.
 This often happens when workers handle the mineral or use it to make products like refractory materials.

 Employees who worked around asbestos in M.H.
 Detrick’s factory likely came into contact with asbestos fibers.
-Over time, the fibers can cause damage to tissue and organs in the body.
+Over time, the fibers can damage tissue and organs.
 As a result, some exposed people develop serious illnesses like lung cancer, asbestosis, and mesothelioma.

 Over time, exposure to asbestos did cause some people to develop serious illnesses.
 As a result, some workers sought compensation and justice, citing that M.H.
 Detrick never warned them about the danger of asbestos.